Corviel/first-challenge-solution/README.md

 ### What I learned

   I'm very proud to say that i learned at least enough about flexboxes to create this card.
-Although it's a very basic code it made me see Flexbox in a very easy way.
+Although it's a very basic code, it made me see Flexbox in a very easy way.
-  Also proud to say that mostly all of the code that i used to do this was new to me, i can say i am very happy with my progres.
+  Also proud to say that mostly all of the code that i used to do this was new to me, i can say i am very happy with my progress.
 I literally just learned what flexbox is.

 ### Useful resources